The homotopy theory of complete modules: Koszul complexes

 \begin{rem} We note that in our terminology, the stable Koszul complex is what some authors would call the \v{C}ech complex.
 This is an unfortunate (but well-established) difference in convention. \end{rem}

 \begin{rem} A priori, it appears that the stable Koszul complex depends on the chosen set of generators for $I$.
-Infact, the stable Koszul complex depends only on the radical of the ideal~\cite[1.2]{GreenleesMay95b}, up to a zig-zag of natural quasi-isomorphisms. \end{rem}
+In fact, the stable Koszul complex depends only on the radical of the ideal up to a zig-zag of natural quasi-isomorphisms by~\cite[1.2]{GreenleesMay95b} and the comments after it. \end{rem}

 We now introduce some useful notation and terminology.

 \begin{defin} Consider complexes $M,N \in \D(R)$. \begin{itemize} \item We denote by $\mathrm{Loc}(M)$ the localizing subcategory generated by $M$, i.e., the smallest replete full subcategory of $\D(R)$ containing $M$ which is closed under retracts, suspensions, completing triangles and arbitrary coproducts. \item We say that $N$ is \emph{built} from $M$ (or $M$ \emph{builds} $N$) if $N \in \mathrm{Loc}(M)$. \end{itemize} \end{defin}